ewhitley/CDAKit/CDAKit/README.md

 * CDAKMetadataRecordIDRoot: the root (if found) from the source CDA XML file
 * CDAKMetadataEntryHash: the hash value from the CDA entry

+You can also supply your own Swift `[String:AnyObject]` dictionary to add additional custom metadata.